mstksg/inCode/copy/entries/path-integral-intro.md

 object must have taken to get from point A to point B.

 As it turns out, looking at things this way opens up entire worlds of understanding.
-For example, just from this, we find that **total energy is conserved** over time for a closed system (trust me on this; the calculus is slightly tricky).
-And yes, if you actually try to find the path of lowest action, the path will somehow magically always be the same one you would get if you used $F = m a$.
+For example, just from this, we find that *total energy is conserved* over time for a closed system (trust me on this; the calculus is slightly tricky).
+And yes, if you actually try to find the path of lowest action, the path will somehow magically always follow the state-updating equations $F = m a$.
 It's just now we have a much more insighftul and meaningful way to look at the universe.

 Paths **always attempt to minimize their action**.